Find Affordable College Courses

 About 57% of the students majoring in health science at the school are women while 43% are male.

 With a ranking of #10, Fairleigh Dickinson University - Metropolitan Campus did quite well on this year’s most popular schools for health sciences and services students working on their bachelor’s degree.
-FDU is a moderately-sized private not-for-profit school located in the suburb of Teaneck.
+FDU is a medium-sized private not-for-profit school located in the suburb of Teaneck.

 Of the 12 students majoring in health science at FDU, 17% are male and 83% are female.